nodepile/phptelemetry/README.md

 $logger->warning("SSL handshake failed.", ['ip' => '123.4.5.6']);
 $logger->error("DB conn failed.
 The server went away.", ['code' => 2006]);

-// Log using custom levels.
+// Add custom log levels
-// Logging with a level that was not previously added using ->addLevel(...) will throw an InvalidLevelException
 $logger->addLevel("custom");

+// Logging with a custom level that was not previously added using ->addLevel(...)
+// will throw an InvalidLevelException
 $logger->log("custom", "Log some custom message.", ['with' => 'or without context']);

 // Log during a transaction.